-Figure 7.
-Clamp with rubber adhesive, thumb screws and wire spring
+Figure 10.
+Clamp with neoprene sheet, thumb screws, nylon nuts, and spring wire

-Screw the phone clamps' thumb screws into the tapped holes of the phone fixture as shown in figure 8.
-You can adjust the location of the phone mounts depending on the size of the phones as shown in figure 9.
+Screw the phone clamps' thumb screws into the tapped holes of the phone fixture as shown in Figure 11.
+You can adjust the location of the phone mounts depending on the size of the phones.

-Figure 8.
-Mechanical drawing of clamp attachment to phone fixture
+Figure 11.
+Mechanical drawing of the phone fixture

 Step 4: Assemble sliding door rail

-Fix sliding panel rails on the top and bottom of the box towards the front.
-Figure 10 shows 6-32 screws on pre-tapped holes.
+Fix sliding panel rails on the top and bottom of the box toward the front.
+Figure 13 shows 6-32 screws on pre-tapped holes.
 Alternatively, you can use self-tapping screws.